felipegerhardt/kinematics-of-a-space-robot/README.md

-# kinematics-of-a-space-robot
+# Kinematics and kinetics of a space robot - 2D Simulation

+## Introduction
+---

-This repository has the aims to use open source libraries to perform numerical simulations of a robotic arm
+This repository aims to perform numerical simulation of a robot arm under different conditions using the following open source libraries:

+- Sympy;
+- Scipy;
+- Numpy.

+For animation and graphic visualization purposes, the following libraries are needed:

+- Matplotlib;
+- Pydy.